Arick Shao 邵崇哲

 Postgraduate Lecture Notes

-The following are chapters of lecture notes from a PhD-level course Dispersive Equations, which I co-taught while at Imperial College London.
+The following are chapters of lecture notes from a PhD-level course Dispersive Equations, which I co-taught (with Jonathan Ben-Artzi in 2015) while at Imperial College London.

 The following are supplementary short notes from the postgraduate course M4P41: Analytic Methods in PDEs, at Imperial College London,